-The Financial Accounting Standards Board (FASB) issued Statement No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, that replaces FASB Statement No. 121, Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of, on October 3, 2001.
+The FASB issued SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, that supercedes FASB Statement No. 121, Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of, in August, 2001.
 Statement No. 144 requires that long-lived assets be measured at the lower of carrying amount or fair-value less cost to sell, whether reported in continuing operations or in discontinued operations, to include all components of an entity with operations that can be distinguished from the rest of the entity and that will be eliminated from the ongoing operations of the entity in a disposal transaction.
 The provisions of Statement 144 are effective for financial statements issued for fiscal years beginning after December 15, 2001.
 Management does not expect the adoption of SFAS 144 to have a significant impact on the financial position or results of operations of the Company, relative to its existing assets.